finddawood/emergency-pathfinding/README.md

 ---

 ## 📖 About

 **Emergency Pathfinding** is an open-source project designed to explore and compare shortest-path algorithms in the context of emergency response and evacuation planning.
 The system allows simulation of routing scenarios, benchmarking of algorithms, and visualization of computed paths.

 This repository is intended for developers, researchers, and students interested in algorithmic route optimization and emergency navigation systems.

 ---

 ## ✨ Features

-* **Algorithm Support:**
+- **Algorithm Support:**
-    * **A* Search:** Heuristic-based approach for faster, goal-oriented search.
+  - **A* Search:** Heuristic-based approach for faster, goal-oriented search.
-    * **Dijkstra’s Algorithm:** Guaranteed shortest path via uniform cost search.
+  - **Dijkstra's Algorithm:** Guaranteed shortest path via uniform cost search.
-* **Emergency Simulation:** Model-specific routing for crisis scenarios.
+- **Emergency Simulation:** Model-specific routing for crisis scenarios.
-* **Performance Benchmarking:** Side-by-side metrics comparison.
+- **Performance Benchmarking:** Side-by-side metrics comparison.
-* **Interactive Visualization:** HTML-based maps for route inspection.
+- **Interactive Visualization:** HTML-based maps for route inspection.
-* **Structured Data:** Exportable results in `.json` format for further analysis.
+- **Structured Data:** Exportable results in `.json` format for further analysis.
-* **Modular Code:** Easily extend with new algorithms or map data.
+- **Modular Code:** Easily extend with new algorithms or map data.

 ---

 ## 📁 Repository Structure

 ```text
 .
 ├── main.py                    # Core pathfinding logic